inkVerb/VIP/501-shell/Lesson-10.md

 | **B-28** :// `localhost/web/medialibrary.php`

 1. Look in ~/School/VIP/501/test_uploads
-2. Drag files into the area: *"Drop files here to upload"*
+2. Drag files into the area: *"Drop to upload!"*
 3. Check the dropzone_uploads directory:$ `ls web/dropzone_uploads`
 4. Repeat these steps with many files, including fake and disallowed